nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/sentence_classifier/skills_classifier_2.0_experiments.md

 # Experiments

 The results of experiments to train a classifier performed in `improve_classifier.ipynb`.

 ### Goals

 We want to improve the initial sentence classifier that predicts whether a sentence is a skill or not-skill sentence.
 The **best current baseline has a recall score of 0.83 for the positive class (skill sentence) and 0.93 for the negative class (non-skill sentence)**.

-Since objective 1 is slightly more important than 2 we record both these recalls in the summary, rather than taking the average.
-The goal therefore is to **achieve a recall score of 0.90 for the positive class (skill sentence)**.
+The goal is to **achieve a recall score of 0.90 for the positive class (skill sentence)**.

 ### Experiments:

 To see how the previous iteration of experiments with a smaller set of training data performed, please see [this markdown file](https://github.com/nestauk/skills-taxonomy-v2/blob/dev/skills_taxonomy_v2/analysis/sentence_classifier/Sentence%20Splitter%20Experiments.md).
 Liz's best baseline is run on the new training data as the new baseline.

 | Experiment number |Change | Vectorizer | Classifier | Cleaning | Training source | Training size | Recall of the positive class | Precision of the positive class | Recall of the negative class | Precision of the positive class
 |---|---|---|---|---|---|---|---|---|---|---|